 Bots working hand-in-hand with humans

 The capabilities of AI can go far beyond automating simple, repetitive tasks, if we consider how AI can work together with humans to create a team of what are essentially super employees.
+This especially holds true with recent innovations in automation technologies like LLM -based chatbots in the era of generative AI.

 AI will be a cooperation partner for your agents.
 A ‘friend’ that will look over their shoulders and offer advice and support along the process, customer journeys.
-For example, the AI can trigger another process or update information in the CRM.

 And as chatbots and virtual agents are adopted more widely and become better, automation rates will increase, escalation rates will decrease, customer service will become more efficient, and everyone will be happier.